ZiiQoOS/atelier-tech-test-backend/README.md

     $ npm run start

-To run test, use the command
+To run unit tests, use the command

     $ npm test